Secrets of T"U B'Shvat

 T"U B'Shvat, the fifteenth of the month of Shvat, is the New Year of

-the Trees according to the Mishnah in Massechet "Rosh Hashanah" where
+the Trees according to the Mishnah in Massechet "Rosh Hashanah"

 there is a dispute between Beit Hillel and Beit Shammai concerning the